 I could totally go on a whole spiel about self-improvement and bettering yourself, but I’ll save that for another blog post.

 So, when is an appropriate time to have an expectation of something in return for your Ripples?

 The answer to that, my friend, is never.

-You shouldn’t do things for recognition or for something in return, you should do them because it is the right thing to do.
+You shouldn’t do things for recognition or for something in return, do them because it’s the right thing to do.
 You need to do it from a place of sincerity, a place of wholeness, or a place from wanting to contribute to another human being in a positive manner.

 Most of the time, a simple ‘thank you’ should be enough in return for your efforts towards creating positive Ripples.

 If you make enough positive Ripples, you will be able to live a happier, more fulfilling life because you are contributing to the lives of others in a positive way, and ultimately helping to make society a better place.
 More people will come to you for help because they see you as reliable and as someone that does things out of the kindness of their hearts.